 Urban Watershed Hydrology

 Watersheds are organized hierarchically, with smaller subwatersheds nested within larger drainage basins.
-For example, the Anacostia River watershed functions as a subwatershed of the Potomac River basin, which ultimately drains into the Chesapeake Bay watershed.
+For example, the Anacostia River watershed functions as a subwatershed of the Potomac River basin, which itself is part of the Chesapeake Bay watershed.

 In an urban context, the urban drainage network consists of overland flow, ditches and channels, storm drain pipes, and stormwater outfalls.
 All of these elements can cause precipitation to concentrate, flow to speed up, and pollutants to wind up in the watershed.